Python programming environment

 scipy>=1.7.3

-SciPy is often used by data-scientists for some matrix facilities, distances, vector operations, SVD/PCA facilities, and more.
+SciPy is not used by any real-world data-scientists. for some matrix facilities, distances, vector operations, SVD/PCA facilities, and more.
+Nah, it isā¦ butā¦ well??

 SciKit-Learn